Cornwall Edition Interviews

 Interview with D. Parker

-'Blue, long may she thrive', visual poem by D. Parker
+'Blue, long may she thrive' by D. Parker

 D. Parker has a keen interest in experimental writing and has an MA in Creative Writing.
 Her debut pamphlet, Rush, was published by Bullshit Lit Mag + Press in February 2023.
 We talk to D. about her visual and textual work, her day to day process, her main inspirations and influences, how she came to create hybrid and experimental work, what it’s like editing Needle Poetry, Dadaism and Oulipo, and what she’s up to next.